paraiccooney/data-centric-project/README.md

 The Browse functionality can be accessed via the Browse tab.
 It displays a number of carousels consisting of thumbnail images & recipe names.
 Upon click the individual recipe is rendered on a separate tab.
 The purpose of this section is to allow the user to browse many recipes visually & by category in order to quickly process & narrow many recipes (as opposed to a list detailing all recipes or recipes details).
-At the top of the Browse page is the promoted carousel which is to be utilised by the application administator as outlined above in the UX section.
+At the top of the Browse page is the promoted carousel which is to be utilised by the application administrator as outlined above in the UX section.

 **Feature 3 - Upload Recipe Functionality**
 As this application is to be comprised primarily of user generated content it was imperative that the user be given the ability to upload their own recipes.